deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates the two-pronged approach of the paper: investigating partial product usage in LLMs and analyzing arithmetic learning through subgroup-level complexity and selection.
+> 🔼 The figure illustrates the two-pronged approach of the paper: investigating partial product usage and analyzing arithmetic learning through subgroup-level complexity and selection.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Fundamental structure of the paper.
 We begin by investigating partial products and proceed to a detailed examination at the subgroup level to understand the mechanism in a symbolic manner.